Top Menu

 Getting rid of embossed paper and crown molding in powder room

-The planks that I was about to install are the same, similar treatment as the one I did in our master bathroom HERE.
-I can send you back there for all the details, however, I changed my strategy during this new planked ceiling install, as I didn't want too many nail heads/holes showing on the finished product.
+The planks I was about to install are the same as the ones I used in our master bathroom HERE, with the same treatment.
+I can send you back there for all the details; however, I changed my strategy during this new planked ceiling install, as I didn't want too many nail heads/holes showing on the finished product.

-I could've installed the planks right there on the Sheetrock, making sure to drive the nails to the middle of the joists above the Sheetrock.
-But, there was a problem with that type of installation as I only spotted one ceiling joist up there.
-The way I would've had to position the planks were horizontal, which I didn't like.
+I could've installed the planks right on the Sheetrock, making sure to drive the nails into the middle of the joists above.
+But there was a problem with that type of installation: I only spotted one ceiling joist up there.
+The way I would've had to position the planks was horizontal, which I didn't like.

 Now, this is a 32" X 7' X 9' room, a very narrow and tall room.
-I thought that height was a bit disproportionate to the overall size of the room.
+The height was a bit disproportionate to the room's overall size.
 It was another reason for me to build a frame out of 2X4s.
 As you can see in the picture below.

-The ceiling was going to be lowered only four inches and I was going to have ample surface area to nail those planks.
+The ceiling was going to be lowered only four inches, and I would have ample surface area to nail those planks.

 how to plank a ceiling